binhminhnguy/535project6/README.md

 **Team Members Responsibilities**

 +) Manh Cuong La: Setup, Software, Research - Communication-Efficient Learning of Deep Networks from Decentralized Data and CIFAR-10.

-+) Binh Minh Nguyen: Networking, algorithm designs, Research- Agnostic Federated Learning +) Ronit Ghai: Analyze data and testing, Research - Tilted Empirical Risk Minimization and +) Robert Lewandowski: Writing, addtional part from Professor, Research - FedAvg and TERM.
++) Binh Minh Nguyen: Networking, algorithm designs, Research- Agnostic Federated Learning

++) Ronit Ghai: Analyze data and testing, Research - Tilted Empirical Risk Minimization and FashionMNISTFashionMNIST

++) Robert Lewandowski: Writing, addtional part from Professor, Research - FedAvg and TERM.

-** Project Timeline**
+**Project Timeline**

-Our team will work on the project for at least 2 hours each week.
+Our team will work on the project for at least 2 hours weekly.
 We will then spend 30 minutes each week to meet and report about the work done and the challenge.

 **References**